 - Pyle PLMR19W “mech-less” 45Wx4 channel receiver/digital audio player with weather band and wireless remote control.
 For more options, go here.

-- Pyle PLMRNT1 marine wire antenna.
+- Pyle PLMRNT1 marine wire antenna to pick up weak stations.
 For more options, go here.

 - Pyle PLMR24 3-way 3.5″ box speakers.
 For more options, go here.